Which insurance covers engine damage?

 You will need to repair a damaged engine.
-Comprehensive coverage will pay to repair the costs of your engine only if the damage is the result of vandalism, flooding or other outside forces.
-Collision coverage covers damage to your own vehicle after an accident.
+Comprehensive insurance will pay to repair the costs of your engine only if the damage is the result of vandalism, flooding, natural disaster, etc. Collision coverage covers damage to your own vehicle after an accident.

 The insurance provider will take into account the total damage to the engine when deciding whether or not to replace it.
 In many instances the repairs or replacement of the engine might exceed the value of the car causing your insurance company to “total” your vehicle.
 The engine is one of the biggest factors in deciding how much it will take to repair your car.